Karkaraly National Park: Nature Museum

 Karkaraly National Park built a nature museum in 1983.
 The two-story wooden building consists of exhibition halls of flora and fauna found in the Karkaraly National Nature Park.
 In one of the halls of the museum is a 3D map of the national park.
-The building is known for its beautiful wooden interior.
+The building is known for its wooden interior.
 Adjacent to the nature museum is a large wildlife preserve that houses bison, red deer, fallow deer, yak, wild boar and argali.

 Lake Baceen

 Lake Baceen is located at 1200m above sea level and 4.5 km north-west of the city Karkaraly.
 You reach the lake on the Eco-Trail “The Stone’s Tale.”
 Literally translated from Russian, the lake's name is Lake Basin, due to the geological formations surrounding the lake.
 The lake is small- only .14ha.
 The lake is only accessible by foot and generally takes 4 hours round-trip.
-This trail takes you through pine forests, unique rock formations, and beautiful vistas from the lake.